Mogadishu: Museums, libraries and theatres

 The National Museum of Somalia was established after independence in 1960, when the old Garesa Museum was turned into a National Museum.
 The National Museum was later moved in 1985, renamed to the Garesa Museum, and converted to a regional museum.
 After shutting down, the National Museum later reopened.
 As of January 2014, it holds many culturally important artefacts, including old coins, bartering tools, traditional artwork, ancient weaponry and pottery items.

 The National Library of Somalia was established in 1975, and came under the responsibility of the Ministry of Education, Culture and Higher Education.
 In 1983, it held approximately 7,000 books, little in the way of historical and cultural archival material, and was open to the general public.
 The National Library later closed down in the 1990s.
 In June 2013, the Heritage Institute for Policy Studies organized a shipment of 22,000 books from the United States to Somalia as part of an initiative to restock the library.
 In December of the year, the Somali authorities officially launched a major project to rebuild the National Library.
 With Zainab Hassan serving as Director, the $1 million federal government-funded initiative will see a new library complex built in the capital within six months.
 In preparation for the relaunch, 60,000 additional books from other Arab League states are expected to arrive.

 The National Theatre of Somalia opened in 1967 as an important cultural landmark in the national capital.
 It closed down after the start of the civil war in the early 1990s but reopened in March 2012 after reconstruction.
 In September 2013, the Somali federal government and its Chinese counterpart signed an official cooperation agreement in Mogadishu as part of a five-year national recovery plan in Somalia.
 The pact will see the Chinese authorities reconstruct the National Theatre of Somalia in addition to several other major infrastructural landmarks.
+A large part of Somalia's rich history remains at risk of disappearance with the lack of proper storage and archival system.
+At Radio Mogadishu, for example, over 200,000 tapes of records are dumped in a storeroom.
+If these analogue tapes are not digitized, they could be damaged to the point when it is impossible to recover them.